backstage/backstage/docs/auth/google/gcp-iap-auth.md

     gcp-iap:
       audience: '/projects/<project number>/global/backendServices/<backend service id>'
       jwtHeader: x-custom-header # Optional: Only if you are using a custom header for the IAP JWT
+      signIn:
+        resolvers:
+          - resolver: emailMatchingUserEntityProfileEmail
+          - resolver: emailLocalPartMatchingUserEntityName
+          - resolver: emailMatchingUserEntityAnnotation
 ```

+> Note: the resolvers will be tried in order, but will only be skipped if they throw a `NotFoundError`.

 The full `audience` value can be obtained by visiting your [Identity-Aware Proxy Google Cloud console](https://console.cloud.google.com/security/iap), selecting your project, finding your Backend Service to proxy, clicking the 3 vertical dots then "Get JWT Audience Code", and copying from the resulting popup, which will look similar to the following: